 In conclusion, this is a great platform for simple email marketing efforts.
 It’s not as feature-rich as some of their competitors, but it’s perfect for small businesses and marketers just getting started.

 For $20 you can build an online store or website while building an email list of up to 500 contacts to marketing to.
 And, you can track campaigns over time at no extra cost, so you can easily see who has been opening emails and how your efforts are improving.

 Constant Contact are veterans in the email marketing services industry and have been making small business owners happy for decades.
-While limited in many ways we tested for on the Core plan, you can’t go wrong giving them a shot with their 60-day free trial.
+While limited in many ways we tested for on the Standard plan, you can’t go wrong giving them a shot with their 60-day free trial.
 If you want an easy way to start, you should seriously consider Constant Contact.